MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/advanced-concepts/qr-code-tracking-overview.md

 ### Managing QR code data

 Windows Mixed Reality devices detect QR codes at the system level in the driver.
-When the device is rebooted or the driver restarts, the detected QR codes history is cleared and will be redetected as new objects next time.
+When the device is rebooted or the driver restarts, the detected QR codes history is cleared.
+QR codes redetected are treated as new objects.

 We recommend configuring your app to ignore QR codes older than a specific timestamp, which can be specified within the App.
 The QR Code API specifies the time last detection happened.
-Most app developers will use the system time when the app is launched to determine when a QR code is detected.
+Most app developers will use the system time when the app is launched to determine the time a QR code is detected.

-QR Code data are not app-specific.
+QR Code data aren’t app-specific.
 Upon app launch, there will be a list of available QR codes being provided.
 The app developer will determine which QR codes are relevant to this app.

 See also [How to clear the codes from my app?](#managing-qr-code-data)